Jalle19/tvheadend-status-manager/README.md

 ### Configuration

-To successfully use the configuration you'll have to modify two files.
+To successfully use the application you'll have to modify two files.

 First, edit `app/config.yml`.
 You will at the very least need to specify which instances the application should monitor.
 It is also highly recommended to change the credentials for the web interface.